 Visit The Theatre School

 Each student receives personalized instruction and ample production opportunities.
-Our program capacities are intentionally small to insure individual attention and an ensemble environment.
+Our program capacities are intentionally small to insure individual attention and a collaborative, ensemble-based environment.

-Each of our fourteen majors has a four-year progression-based curriculum, with each quarter building on the previous quarter and each year building on the previous year.
-Responsibilities and expectations of our students increase each year both in the classroom and in production.
+Each of our majors has a four-year progression-based curriculum, with each quarter building on the previous quarter and each year building on the previous year.
+Responsibilities and expectations of our students increase each year both in the classroom and in the productions.

 Learning By Doing